-Sian Andrews is the Operations Manager for The Exchange, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
+Sian Kennedy is the Operations Manager for The Exchange, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
 The shop and café at each gallery are central to the galleries’ income and Sian and Simon (Operations Manager at Newlyn) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
-Sian is committed to craft and design and works with Bettina in curating The Makers’ Market and in designing projects as developments for the future of the gallery.

 Kathy Hill delivers the Marketing activities for both venues.
-This covers a wide range of things from press releases to signage, posters to social media – and a whole lot more!
-She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than eight years later is still with us.
+This covers a wide range of things from press releases to signage, posters to social media – and a whole lot more.
+She joined the Gallery at the end of 2009 on a temporary basis to cover maternity leave but more than nine years later is still with us.
 When not at work you might spot Kathy out and about in Newlyn, where she lives, walking her dog, or running along the seafront.